 History Essay Guide

+In my experience reviewing student work, early misreading of the prompt is the most common avoidable mistake.
 When starting a history essay, you need to fully understand the assignment.
 The questions or prompts are key and must be read carefully.
-Break down the question, focus on the action words, and what is being asked.
+Break down the question, focus on the action words, and identify what is being asked.
 Does the question want an analysis of causes, an evaluation of importance, or a comparison of events?

 Your research scope is the foundation of your work.
-If it’s too broad, your history essay will only scratch the surface of many topics; if it’s too narrow, you’ll miss the context of the big picture of events.
-Finding the balance is crucial, so you can focus on a specific aspect of history that is manageable and interesting.
+If it is too broad, your history essay will only scratch the surface of many topics.
+If it is too narrow, you will miss the context of the big picture of events.
+Finding the balance is crucial so you can focus on a specific aspect of history that is manageable and interesting.
 Understanding your assignment means defining the research boundaries, which will shape the direction and depth of your essay.
-By the end of this process, you should have a clear question and a plan for how to approach your topic.
-This will set you up for a deep historical exploration of the subject that considers all angles.

 Researching Historically

 Research is the backbone of any history essay.
-This phase is where the seeds of your argument are sown and eventually nurtured into the robust plant of your final thesis.
-To build a solid foundation for your essay, it is essential to understand the types of sources you will encounter.
+This phase is where the seeds of your argument are sown and nurtured into the robust foundation of your final thesis.
+To build a solid foundation for your essay, you need to understand the types of sources you will encounter.

 Sourcing Primary and Secondary Resources

-Primary sources are the raw stuff of history — original documents and objects from the time period being studied.
-They are the unfiltered voices of the past, a direct window into the past.
+Primary sources are the raw stuff of history: original documents and objects from the time period being studied.
+They are the unfiltered voices of the past, a direct window into events as they were recorded.
 Diaries, speeches, letters, official records, and photographs are just a few examples.
-Primary sources offer direct access to the past, a rich foundation for historical analysis.
+Primary sources offer direct access to the past and form a rich foundation for historical analysis.

 Evaluating Sources

 Not all sources are created equal.
 Learning to evaluate sources for credibility, bias, and utility can make or break your historical argument.
-In a research paper, this means your sources are reliable and relevant.
+In a history essay, this means ensuring your sources are reliable and relevant.

-Credibility is determined by the source — where, when, and by whom was it produced?
-Bias is inherent in all sources to some extent, but must be recognised and accounted for.
+Credibility is determined by the source: where, when, and by whom it was produced.
+Bias is inherent in all sources to some extent, but it must be recognised and accounted for.
 Knowing the author’s perspective and how that might influence the information is key.
-Finally, the utility asks how the source helps your argument.
-Does it provide the evidence, or does it offer an interpretation that supports your thesis?
+Finally, ask yourself how the source helps your argument.
+Does it provide direct evidence, or does it offer an interpretation that supports your thesis?

 Note-Taking Strategies for Historical Research